-This has been an awful week.
+This has been an awful week and now the Krim children have been brutally murdered by their nanny.
 I am emotionally and physically spent.
 The events of the week have usurped me of all that I had to offer.
 I had planned on writing something light and funny today but his week was so devastating that I had not one but two Throat Punches and, to be honest, I could have had a dozen.
 There is just so much horror in reality these days.
 I read about no less than 5 children who were killed this week or whose bodies were found and it scares me to death, and it makes me afraid to raise my children in this world.

 I wrote this week’s Throat Punch Thursday post about what happened to Autumn Pasquale at the hands of Dante and Justin Robinson.
 I expressed my sorrow at what had happened to this child, my sympathy for the mother of the boys who committed the crime and empathy for what she had to do in choosing to do the right thing and turn her boys in.
 I certainly think the boys deserve to be punished.
 They killed someone’s child and I expressed that very openly in my post and then I read the Facebook comments.
 I was shocked and appalled at how people were reacting.
 In a moment in time when two sets of parents had lost their children, when the world needed to show compassion and sympathy, the comment section showed blind hatred, judgment and racism and,quite frankly, ignorance and now I read that people are speculating and judging the Krim family in their darkest hour.